Benton, Louisiana

-Benton is a town in, and the parish seat of, Bossier Parish, in the U.S. state of Louisiana.
+Benton is a town in, and the parish seat of, Bossier Parish, Louisiana, United States.
 The population was 2,048 in 2020.
 The town is named for 19th century U.S. Senator Thomas Hart Benton, a Democrat from Missouri and an ally of U.S. President Andrew Jackson.

 History

 On April 3, 1999, a powerful F4 tornado roared through portions of the town killing six people and injuring 90.
 A mobile home park located south of town and homes near the Palmetto Country Club were devastated.
 Neighborhoods affected included Haymeadow Trailer Park, Palmetto Park/Palmetto Place (adjacent to the country club), Bay Hills, Woodlake South, Twin Lake Community, and many other newer lakefront homes located around Cypress Lake.
 The population of Benton lakefront area nearly doubled between 2004 and 2008.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.9 sqmi, all land.